t27duck/mallard/README.md

 Check out the repo and navigate to the root of the app.
 Install the required gems using `bundle`.

-Copy `config/database.example.yml` to `config/database.yml` and upate the configuration to fit your needs.
+Copy `config/database.example.yml` to `config/database.yml` and update the configuration to fit your needs.

-Create the database by running `bundle exec rake db:create`
+Create the database by running `RACK_ENV=xxx bundle exec rake db:create`

-Create/update the table structure wtih `rake db:migrate`
+Create/update the table structure wtih `RACK_ENV=xxx bundle exec rake db:migrate`

-You can start the app by running `unicorn -c config/unicorn.rb`
+You can start the app by running `RACK_ENV=xxx bundle exec unicorn -c config/unicorn.rb`

+Replace xxx with either "production" or "development", depending on which environment you wish to run the app under.
+If not specificed, `RACK_ENV` defaults to development.

 The default port unicorn runs on is 8080.